Pawventures

 • Annual total: $1,550

-The difference — $530/year — demonstrates how hotel policy choices alone significantly affect the annual cost of dog travel.
+The difference — $610/year — demonstrates how hotel policy choices alone significantly affect your annual dog travel cost.
+For more cost-saving strategies specific to budget travel, see our budget pet travel guide.

 Final Thoughts